But certain items simply can't freeze and are bound to give you bad results.

 That's what freezer cooking is about.

 When we freeze food the moisture in the cells expands.
-In foods

 with lots of moisture and delicate structures, like a fresh crisp spinach leaf or strawberry, the cells burst when the moisture expands and they are kinda limp when defrosted.